kkeri/fluent-hs-demo/README.md

 This way, arguments are syntactically separated from combinators.
 This seems to be a prerequisite for confluence.

-In Fluent, the only negative terms are combinators.
+In Fluent, there is only one rule of polarity: names are negative terms and everything else is a positive term.
 In the following example the positive terms are marked with `+` and the negative terms with `-`.

 ~~~
-cons a cons b cons c ()
+cons A cons B cons C ()
 ---- + ---- + ---- + ++

-swap a b
+swap A B
 ---- + +

-dup (cons a cons b ())
+dup (cons A cons B ())
 --- ++++++++++++++++++
 ~~~